-Manohar Parrikar passes away: National mourning declared on Monday
+Manohar Parrikar passes away: Govt declares national mourning

-New Delhi, Mar 17: The Centre on Sunday announced national mourning on March 18, Monday following the demise of Chief Minister of Goa, Manohar Parrikar.
+New Delhi, Mar 18: The Centre has announced national mourning on Monday following the death of Goa Chief Minister Manohar Parrikar and declared that the national flag will fly half mast across the country.

 National Flag will fly at half-mast in the National Capital and capitals of States and UTs.
 State funeral shall be accorded to Parrikar.
 A meeting of the Union Cabinet has been called at 10 am on Monday, March 18.